Pentellated 6-simplexes: Alternate names

+Cross-sections

+The maximal cross-section of the pentellated 6-simplex with a 5-dimensional hyperplane is a stericated hexateron.
+This cross-section divides the pentellated 6-simplex into two hexateral hypercupolas consisting of 7 5-simplexes, 21 5-cell prisms and 35 Tetrahedral-Triangular duoprisms each.

 Coordinates

 The vertices of the pentellated 6-simplex can be positioned in 7-space as permutations of (0,1,1,1,1,1,2).
 This construction is based on facets of the pentellated 7-orthoplex.

 A second construction in 7-space, from the center of a rectified 7-orthoplex is given by coordinate permutations of: